azimuth-cloud/azimuth/README.md

   * **February 2022**: Support for exposing services in Kubernetes using Zenith.
   * **March 2022**: Support for exposing services in CaaS appliances using Zenith.
   * **June 2022**: Unified platforms interface for Kubernetes and CaaS.
+  * **October 2022**: Support for Kubernetes platforms in the unified platforms interface.

 ## Architecture